 Murdoch17 posted a topic in LEGO Train TechIn my fictional universe, the train starts at Chicago (Illinois), with stops at Springfield (Illinois), St. Louis (Missouri), Memphis (Tennessee) before terminating at New Orleans (Louisiana).
 The 2-6-0 "Mogul" steam engine & it's four car train is painted in dark green, thus giving the train it's name the "Emerald Express".
 The train consists of 1 baggage / passenger car (also known as a "combine"), two passenger coaches, and one observation car.
 These train cars were inspired heavily by instructions made by @TJJohn12 for his Retlaw Combine car and passenger coach, as seen here.
 The model has been remade by me to be four studs shorter, six studs wide (instead of eight), and no longer for use in a Disney theme-park setup, as it instead plies the rails of my 1920's - to 1950's setup.
 These cars now come with new inter-car connections and inset entryway doors. (plus the rear platform on the observation car) This Mogul type loco was originally made from set 79111, (Constitution Train Chase), with some features of TJJohn12's MOC of the E. P. Ripley locomotive (seen here) from Disneyland and set 10194 (Emerald Night) for good measure.
 This model has been through many versions since it was first built in 2013, but I think it's as close to perfection as I will get with the chosen brick-based medium.
 It pulls the Emerald Express of dark green - colored train coaches as seen in the other pictures.
-The sides of the steam engine's tender features the letters BRS, standing for Brick Railway Systems in printed 1 x 1 tiles, while the number 6437 goes on the cab walls.
+The sides of the steam engine's tender features the letters BRS, standing for Brick Railway Systems, which is my fictional railroad company.
 This combination baggage and passenger car (known as a combine) relies heavily on techniques taken from Retlaw baggage car built by TJJohn12.
 The two identical day coaches have inset doors I designed myself.
 The observation car of the Emerald Express.
 The rear deck isn't the best, but it works using the parts available in dark green... a not too common color in some brick varieties!
 EDIT 11/5/16: Added newer engine pics and ldd file for engine and tender as (removed) EDIT 12/9/16: Put in pictures of version three of the engine, with the placement of the domes on the boiler revised and the headlight moved to atop the boiler.
 EDIT 7/23/18: Added revised pictures of the locomotive to the thread, although I have by this point taken a wheel set off the engine to make into a 4-6-2, not a 4-8-2.
 Alas, I need to take the pictures again, and update the thread.
 It should only take another year or two...
 EDIT 6/25/2020: Added newly revised coaches, engine and comments on said models to first post.
 Real world pics coming soon(ish)!
+EDIT 7/7/2020: Added new real world pictures of the completely updated four car train.
 Comments, questions, and complaints are always welcome, so please give feedback!